kyleshevlin/shevyjs/README.md

 > Perfect vertical rhythm for typography in CSS-in-JS

 ShevyJS takes the concepts of the original [Shevy](https://github.com/kyleshevlin/shevy) and makes them available for CSS-in-JS systems.
-Shevy will do all the math required to keep your typography on your design systems baseline.
+Shevy will do all the math required to keep your typography on your design system's baseline.

 ## Installation